 - Advertising on TikTok right now is in beta mode.
 Like Snapchat, this will likely be the best way of reaching your target audience and could be beneficial for raising awareness of your pregnancy as well as converting those reached into clients.

-As the platform grows and their advertising policies are set and then open for more companies and organizations to participate, we’ll keep you informed about more best practices.
+As the platform grows and their advertising policies are set and then open for more companies and organizations to participate, we’ll keep you informed about the tik tok statistics.
 As with any other platform, native, organic ads will perform best.

 Customize your content for each platform and audience.
 It’s okay to cross-post some of the same videos, but have variety as well.

 Start small and increase the frequency until you gain more confidence.
 Don’t overcommit because it can be discouraging and defeating and cause you to give up if you don’t stick to your initial goal.